 And now, we’re supposed to find our new normal??

 Nothing about life after a cancer diagnosis is normal at all.

 You can’t go back.
 You’re old normal is gone.
 For good.

-After cancer your perspective on just about everything changes; for good, or so it seems to me anyway.
-But then it hasn’t been all that long yet since my diagnosis, so maybe I don’t really know.
-I am still in the learning stages.
-Maybe there should be designated stages for this part of cancer too.
+After cancer, just about everything changes or is impacted.
+For good.
+Or, so it seems to me anyway.
+But, maybe I don’t know what I’m talking about.
+I am still in the figuring-this-shit-out stage.
+Maybe there should be a designated stage for this part of cancer too.

 What I do know for sure is that cancer brings change and lots of it.

 If you’ve had surgery, radiation or chemo, your physical appearance is

 probably definitely altered.
 Your physical capabilities, stamina and strength may be temporarily or permanently impaired.
 Relationships may have been affected, positively or negatively.
 Your life style habits may have changed.
 You might have trouble sleeping.
 Your career path perhaps evolved, changed direction or even ended.
 For some, fertility is affected and others face early menopause.
 Still others must continue adjuvant drug therapy which, of course, brings with it various unpleasant side effects.